 |

-This species is the palest of the Spring Azure complex, both above and below.
-The males are a sky blue above on the fore wings, with thin white veins (that are absent on Spring Azure); there is more white on the hind wings than shown on the other azures.
-Females show much white scaling on both wings above.
-Below, the ground color is whitish to very pale gray.
+The males are a sky blue above on the fore wings, with thin white veins (that are absent on Spring Azure); the hind wings are whitish to very pale gray, lighter than on the Spring Azure, though about the same color below as in Holly and Appalachian azures.
+Male Spring Azures are a richer blue above and lack the white veins.
+Female Summer Azures show much white scaling on both wings above.
+Below, the ground color is whitish to very pale gray, as is seen on the males.

 This is the only azure that is flying downstate after early May.
-However, in the mountains the Appalachian Azure is on the wing from late April into June and early July, so great care must be taken there to distinguish the Summer Azure from that larger species.
-The first large brood of the Summer Azure typically emerges in the mountains a week after Appalachians emerge; thus, one should not find individuals of the same sex of both species, with the same scale wear, at the same time.
+However, in the Mountains the Appalachian Azure is on the wing from late April into June and early July, so great care must be taken there to distinguish the Summer Azure from that larger species.
+The first large brood of the Summer Azure typically emerges in the Mountains a week after Appalachians emerge; thus, one should not find individuals of the same sex of both species, with the same scale wear, at the same time.
 As the species does occur during the early spring season, one cannot assume an azure seen from February into April to be a Spring Azure (which is definitely declining in the state) or a Holly Azure.
+See the Holly Azure account for more information about separating it from the Summer Azure.

 |